-The Committee reviews and assesses the state and implementation of ethics and conduct programmes and initiatives, including matters relating to fair dealing with customers, to ensure proper behaviour within the Bank in respect of ethics and conduct.
-It also reviews policies and guidelines pertaining to ethics and conduct to ensure they are relevant and up to date, and reviews communications to stakeholders on ethics and conduct and their effectiveness with regard to the reputation of the Bank.
-During the year, Ernst & Young was engaged to develop the Bank's culture and conduct programme.
-Recommendations where relevant have been made and will be implemented.
-The Committee supports a strong and responsible organisation culture firmly founded on the Bank's core values.
+The Committee reviews and assesses the state, implementation and effectiveness of ethics, culture and conduct programmes and initiatives, including matters relating to fair dealing with customers, to ensure proper behaviour within the Bank.
+It also reviews policies and guidelines pertaining to ethics, culture and conduct to ensure they are relevant and up to date, and reviews related communications to stakeholders.